IntersectMBO/cardano-node/doc/shelley-genesis.md

 security measure of course) when nodes connect to each other, to stop nodes accidentally connecting to nodes running different blockchains, e.g. testnet vs mainnet.
 We have the same sanity check when we connect to the local node.
-So we have to specify `--network-magic 42`, otherwise it defaults to mainnet and then the handshake would fail.
+So we have to specify `--testnet-magic 42`, otherwise it defaults to mainnet and then the handshake would fail.

 This command of course connects to a local node.
 The socket for the local